raphink/CV/README.md

 This is a repository that contains my up-to-date CV in LaTeX.

+## Live CV

 You can find the live versions of the CV on http://cv.raphink.info

+## Skills Timeline

+A timeline of technological tools I have used can be found on http://cv.raphink.info/skills

 # How to build